 Hong Kong is very fortunate to have a large, active online community dedicated to helping people travelling to and from Hong Kong, including navigating all aspects of quarantine.
 Join the “HK Quarantine support group” on Facebook in anticipation of your stay.
 You will find a warm, supportive, and highly knowledgeable community to answer any questions you might have about quarantine.

 If you have a choice, try to choose a room that will satisfy your mental health needs.
 Some people have reported that having a window that opens was key to keeping cabin fever at bay.
 For others, it was a view of a green space.
-Having the option of “ordering in” a treadmill or stationary bike was immensely helpful to some for making it through quarantine.
+Having the option of “ordering in” a treadmill or stationary bike was immensely helpful to some.
 Have the choice between a room that is decorated in dark colours versus light colours?
 Choose the palette that you find more comforting.

 Your room will be home for the next few weeks, so set it up the way you want it.
 Hotel rooms are not especially efficient in their layout, so feel free to push the bed sideways to make more space for exercising.
 Prefer to work by a window?
 Move the desk and chair.
 Taking ownership isn’t just about layout.
 If it helps you, have family or friends drop off favourite pillows, blankets, and framed photos to make the space more cheerful.

 Cues are powerful signals that affect our mental state.
-Something as simple as washing up, making the bed and changing out of your pyjamas is an important mental cue to help you transition from nighttime to daytime, or from resting state to active state.
+Something as simple as washing up, making the bed and changing out of your pyjamas are important mental cues to help you transition from nighttime to daytime, or from resting state to active state.
 This also goes for changing into workout clothes when you exercise, and then out again when you are done.
 It’s the first step towards creating structure in your day – which leads us directly to our next helpful strategy.

 It’s easy to slip into a formless void of time in quarantine.
 Create necessary structure around your days by setting a daily schedule: get dressed, eat breakfast, work out, read a book, have facetime calls with friends and family, etc. It’s okay if you don’t have every moment accounted for, rather, it’s to keep you from feeling unmoored and purposeless.
 Try to stick to your schedule every day.